DRO Format

 Similar formats

-• Rdos' RAW format serves the same purpose, only it is created through the RAC (Rdos Adlib Capture) TSR.
+• Rdos' RAW format serves the same purpose, only these files were originally created through the RAC (Rdos Adlib Capture) TSR running under native DOS.

 • The id Software Music Format (IMF) stores Adlib data in a similar manner in order to provide background music in many Apogee games.